IgnacioGarron/IgnacioGarron.github.io/About.md

 <p>

     Hello!
-My name is Ignacio, I am a Ph.
-D. Candidate in Economics and predoctoral fellow at
+My name is Ignacio, I hold a Ph.
+D. in Economics from Universitat de Barcelona (UB).
-    <a href="https://www.ub.edu/school-economics/phd_students/garron-ignacio/">Universitat de Barcelona (UB).</a>
-    I will be joinning the Statistics Deparment of the <a href="https://www.uc3m.es/departamento-estadistica/inicio">Universidad Carlos III de Madrid </a> as a Visiting Professor (Postdoc) next September.
+    I will be joinning the Statistics Deparment of the <a href="https://www.uc3m.es/departamento-estadistica/inicio">Universidad Carlos III de Madrid </a> as a Visiting Professor next September.

 </p>

 <p>

-    My fields of interests are applied finance and macroeconomics, forecasting, and machine learning, with special focus on forecasting risks in economics and finance.
+    My fields of interests are macro-finance topics, forecasting, and machine learning, with special focus on forecasting risks in economics and finance.

 </p>